mxtheussouza/fetchicles-api/README.md

 cd fetchicles-api
 ```

-You need have install nodejs and yarn with package manager.
+You need have install nodejs and yarn as package manager.

 Run yarn to install dependencies.
 ```